 Insulating and draft proofing your home well is one of the most cost-effective measures households can take to reduce household fuel consumption.
 It is also an important factor in allowing eco-friendly household heating and hot water solutions to efficiently replace traditional non-eco-friendly ones.
-This is reflected in the grants available, including the Green Homes Grant (direct to the consumer) and the ECO grants (indirectly via your energy supplier).
-Whilst both grants cannot be used on the same measure in a household, a household can benefit from both against different measures.
-These measures should therefore represent the “base of the pyramid” in terms of making your house eco-friendlier.
-From a cost perspective, they represent a very low barrier to starting the journey.
+The only grant available is the ECO grant (indirectly via your energy supplier).
+From a cost perspective, even without a grant insulation represent a low cost to starting the journey to a greener home.

 Draft Proofing and Lagging

 There are many simple yet effective ways to significantly reduce heat loss, in turn lowering your energy consumption, and heating bills.
 These measures can typically be achieved without professional help, and they will pay back in under two years.
 Lots of professional help is available should you prefer but payback time will be extended as labour charge will be a big part of the cost.

 Draught-proofing is one of the cheapest and most effective ways to save energy.
 Put simply you should block up unwanted gaps that let cold air in and warm air out.
 It is of course essential that your house is still correctly ventilated to prevent unwanted condensation or damp.
 Typically, modern windows and doors will have draft exclusion “built in” so whilst at the DIY store, take a look at them as an example of what you are aiming for.